 - prevention of the introduction of contagious disease

-(requirements when not coming under annex I and/or mixing feed with additives or premixtures of additives)
+(requirements when not falling under Annex I and/or mixing feed with additives or premixtures of additives)

 - apply and document the principles of HACCP (Hazard Analysis and Critical Control Point) to every step of the on-farm feed activities - for example, facilities, equipment, storage, record keeping, etc